James99991/Genres-from-Plot-Outline/data/README.md

-# Genres-from-Plot-Outline
+# Data
-Text Mining Project
+Data used for this project